github/opensource.guide/_articles/best-practices.md

 ### Keep communication public

-Don’t forget to document your interactions, too.
+Don't forget to document your interactions, too.
 Wherever you can, keep communication about your project public.
 If somebody tries to contact you privately to discuss a feature request or support need, politely direct them to a public communication channel, such as a mailing list or issue tracker.

-If you meet with other maintainers, or make a major decision in private, be sure to write about these conversations in public, even if it’s just posting your notes.
-That way, anybody who joins your community will have access to the same information as someone who’s been there for years.
+If you meet with other maintainers, or make a major decision in private, be sure to write about these conversations in public, even if it's just posting your notes.
+That way, anybody who joins your community will have access to the same information as someone who's been there for years.

 ### Be transparent about your circumstances